310mc/https-310mc.github.io-tl/source/_posts/es2_mainstory/ss_finals.md

 {% endbubble %}

 {% bubble Midori %}
-Well, I’m sure it was nice for you since you were just flirting with Isara-senpai… but it was a traumatic experience for me, personally…
+Well, I’m sure it was nice for you since you were just flirting with Isara-senpai, Shinobu-kun… but it was a traumatic experience for me, personally…
 {% endbubble %}

 {% bubble Subaru %}